 Server Relay Calls

-First, you will want to find out which firewall (local or remote) is the one with the issue.
-You can try to call other Z/IPs including ZephyrIP10@public (the telos Z/IP Test line) and if you only get the message when you call certain Z/IPs, the fire-walling is at the far end.
-If you get it each and every time, the fire-walling is local.
+First, you will want to find out which firewall (local or remote) is the one rejecting the connection hand-off.
+You can try to call other Z/IPs, including ZephyrIP10@public (the Telos Z/IP Test line), and if you only get the message when you call certain Z/IPs, the firewalling is at the far end.
+If you get it every time, the firewalling could be local.
 The Z/IP ONE has a configurable UDP port that can be used to manage this with the help of a port forward.

-In this example, we are using 21011 for this Z/IP ONE.
+In this example, we are using port 21011 for this Z/IP ONE.
 If we had another Z/IP ONE on this network, we would give it a different port, like 21012, etc.